 - Follow the instructions to turn on two-factor authentication (sometimes called two-step verification) for your account using an authenticator app.
 Ignore any mentions of Google Authenticator or other mobile applications — you'll be using Duo Mobile instead.

-- When configuring the authenticator app in your application you'll usually be shown a barcode to scan.
-Open Duo Mobile and tap the "+" icon or the "Add Account" button to add a new account.
+- When configuring the authenticator app in your application you'll usually be shown a QR code to scan.
+Open Duo Mobile and tap Add in the upper right of your accounts list to go to the account type selector.

 Finally, tap the indicator next to the account name in Duo Mobile to generate a passcode which expires in 30 seconds.
 Type the passcode (without a space) into the application's verification prompt on your computer to verify that the passcode generator is working properly.
 Then click "Next" or "Finish" or whatever link completes authenticator app registration.

-Please note: because we use the most secure storage methods on your device, if you wipe data from your device, or upgrade your device, you will need to reprovision your accounts.
-It is not possible to export third-party accounts from Duo Mobile.
-Please be sure to follow the recommended backup directions for your third-party accounts, e.g., a phone number or backup code.
+Please note: because we use the most secure storage methods on your device, if you wipe data from your device, or upgrade your device, you will need to recover your third-party accounts from a previous backup with Duo Restore, or reprovision your accounts.
+It is not possible to export third-party accounts from Duo Mobile, nor can Duo Support help recover accounts in Duo Mobile without a backup.